meteor/meteor/Contributing.md

 #### Need help with your pull request?

 Meteor now has groups defined to cover areas of the codebase.
-If you need help on certain pull requests with an area of focus listed below, you can address the approriate people in the pull request:
+If you need help on certain pull requests with an area of focus listed below, you can address the appropriate people in the pull request:

 * Meteor Data Team - This includes DDP, tracker, mongo, accounts, etc. You can mention @stubailo in the PR.
 * Blaze - This includes Spacebars, Blaze, etc. You can mention @urigo or @yyx990803 in the PR.